SigNoz/signoz.io/docs/operate/migration/upgrade-0.36.md

 It's recommended to update Dashboards and Alerts after a few days of installing the release so that sufficient amount of newer data is ingested.
 :::

-If you are using the SigNoz Query API, Dashboards, or Alerts which contain attributes which actually had dot `.` which were converted to `_`.
-They will keep working for the next month or two and then we will remove support for them.
-You need to update them to use the new attributes.
+If you've been using the SigNoz Query API, Dashboards, or Alerts with attributes that included a dot (.) but were converted to an underscore (_), they will continue to function for the next 45 days.
+However, it's essential to update these attributes to reflect the new format.

 Ex:-
-* `service.name` would have been shown in SigNoz UI as `service_name` .
+* `service.name` was previous shown and stored as `service_name` .
 Now you can update it to use `service.name`
-* `k8s.namespace.name` would have been shown in SigNoz UI as `k8s_namespace_name` .
+* `k8s.namespace.name` was previous shown and stored as `k8s_namespace_name` .
 Now you can update it to use `k8s_namespace_name`

+For assistance in making these updates, please reach out to us via Intercom support or at cloud-support@signoz.io